sanjdi/batcher-lib/README.md

 The **Batcher** utility is a lightweight, framework-agnostic batching engine for scenarios such as data ingestion, IoT telemetry, or event-driven systems.
 It efficiently collects items, batches them for processing, and supports both synchronous and asynchronous handlers with strict sequencing guarantees.

 #### Features
-This utility provides the use with following features and fucntionalities;
+This utility provides the user with following features and fucntionalities;
 1. Can add one or more generic _types_ to a batch.
 2. Can register an anonymous handler function (synchronous or asynchronous) with the batching library.
 3. Can automatically send the batch to the handler function at a given interval (default: every 500ms).